Composing Operations

 .query(orderCodec.all());

-// Chain: insert user, then use returned id to fetch their orders
+// Chain: insert user, then use returned id to fetch their orders.

 List<Order> insertAndFetchOrders() {

-return insertUser.on("Alice")
+return tx.execute(insertUser("Alice").then(this::ordersByUser));

 }

-sql"INSERT INTO users(name) VALUES("
+.of("INSERT INTO users(name) VALUES(")

 .append(") RETURNING id")